cuxtud/python_examples/Email reports/README.md

 # Email reports

 Send monthly/weekly/daily reports generated in morpheus to an email id.
 This will generate the report for the last 30days.
-Parse the outout of the report and write to CSV.
+Parse the output of the report and write to CSV.
 Send the CSV as an attachment in email.

 ## Getting Started